 These types of claims are not uncommon.
 At HYBERG, WHITE & MANN, partners Joseph & Daniel White represent injured workers in the New Jersey Workers’ Compensation Courts.
-Partner Lars Hyberg appears in the New Jersey Superior Courts handling personal injury cases against responsible third parties.
-Both Joseph White and Lars Hyberg have decades of experience successfully coordinating separate Personal Injury and Workers’ Compensation claims so as to obtain the maximum recovery possible for our clients.
+Partner Patrick Joyce appears in the New Jersey Superior Courts handling personal injury cases against responsible third parties.
+Joseph White, Daniel White, and Patrick Joyce have decades of combined experience successfully coordinating separate Personal Injury and Workers’ Compensation claims so as to obtain the maximum recovery possible for our clients.
 This collaboration of effort allows us to minimize client costs and efficiently resolve 2 claims stemming from 1 accident.

 Call us at 609-407-1000 to schedule your free consultation.
 We will evaluate your accident and determine whether you may have one accident but two claims.